lixiaren/zeroMind/README.md

 Model weights (`*.model`), training buffers (`*.pkl`), and training state files are intentionally ignored by Git because they are large generated artifacts.
-If trained models are needed for a demo, publish them separately through GitHub Releases or Git LFS.